bmwcarit/ramses-composer-docs/ordering/manual.md

 ![](./docs/viewport_preview.png)

-This example shows different ways to define rendering order for objects in a scene.
+This example shows different ways to define rendering order of objects in a scene.

 # Overview